OSC/ood-documentation/source/security.rst

 - **File Access**: OnDemand lets users navigate the file system.
 While file permissions limit what a user can view and navigate to, some centers may want to limit this even further.
   One option is to :ref:`set-file-allowlist` to limit what directories users may navigate to.
+  Additionally, you may want to disable or limit access to the application.
+You can do this through :ref:`disabling_applications`.

 Additional Information
 ----------------------